 In this interview we find out more about Louise and how she is coping in higher education, and how blogging has been a hugely important confidence booster.

-Please can you tell us what your condition, Bilateral Sensorneural hearing loss means to you on a daily basis?
+Tell us what your condition, Bilateral Sensorneural hearing loss, means to you on a daily basis?

 Where do you find the most support for coping with your hearing loss and the emotional affects it can have?